 Alteryx is a Self-service data analytics tool.
 Alteryx makes the process of ETL easier.
 Alteryx is a super tool that combines the functionalities required for Data Preparation, Geo-Spatial Analytics, and Data Science.
-Alteryx has 5 Data Types
+Alteryx has mainly 5 Data Types.

 Alteryx FOR DUMMIES

 If you want to learn how to use these data types in Alteryx, then check our latest Alteryx Training Program with hands-on training with Alteryx Data Types.

 Data can be brought in Alteryx by using two tools;

 - Auto Field tool – to select the data type automatically by Alteryx